jmdaweb/NVDARemoteServer/readme.md

 * Reboot your system.
 While rebooting, hold the command+r key to enter in recovery mode.
 * Go to the utilities menu, and choose terminal.
 * Type the following command: `csrutil disable`
-* Reboot your system and go back to the main operating system.
+* Reboot your computer and go back to the main operating system.
 * Install NVDA Remote Server.

 Caution!
 Disabling system integrity protection is a security risk.
 To enable it back, run `csrutil enable` in recovery mode.